vtex-apps/product-summary/docs/ProductSummaryBuyButton.md

 #### CSS Handles

-Below, we describe the namespaces that are defined in the menu.

 | CSS Handles   | Description                                          | Component Source                     |
 | ------------ | ---------------------------------------------------- | ------------------------------------ |
 | `buyButtonContainer` | The main container of buy button | [index](/react/components/ProductSummaryBuyButton/ProductSummaryBuyButton.js) |